MicrosoftDocs/azure-gaming-docs/azure-gaming-pr/reference-architectures/general-purpose.md

 # General Purpose Reference Architectures

-These reference architectures describe a variety of general purpose backend use cases and implementations with different alternatives, enabling you to architect a cloud solution that works for your game.
+These reference architectures describe a variety of general purpose backend use cases and implementations, enabling you to architect a cloud solution that works for your game.

 ## Use Cases